Install on a Kubernetes Cluster¶

 If you don’t already have a cluster running, you’ll want to create one.
 There are plenty of guides online for how to do this.
 We recommend following the excellent documentation provided by zero-to-jupyterhub-k8s.

-If you don’t already have Helm installed, you’ll need to install it locally,
+If you don’t already have Helm installed, you’ll need to install it locally.
+As with above, there are plenty of instructional materials online for doing this.
+We recommend following the guide provided by zero-to-jupyterhub-k8s.

 Configuration¶